ditlef9/python-nextjs-postgresql-devsecops-gcp/report-pdf-generation/README.md

 ---

-## ☁️ 12 Running the Report PDF-generation on Google Cloud Run
+## ☁️ 12 Running the Report PDF-generation on Google Cloud Run Functions

+Please see `🌐 Setting up Google Cloud Infrastructure for Report PDF-generation`.

 ---